 - Don't plug your device directly into an unknown port (such as an airport charger) without the safeguards outlined below.

 - Use a long passphrase to lock your devices.

 - Make sure you apply all software updates.
 Turn on auto-updates where possible.

-- Use an iPhone SE, 6, or 7.
+- Use an iPhone 6 or later.
 Don't use an Android phone.

 - Set a keycode for your phone at least six digits long, or use a hard-to-guess passphrase